U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen triflouride (NF3)—2.6%

 There are other greenhouse gases that are not counted in U.S. or international greenhouse gas inventories:

-- Water vapor is the most abundant greenhouse gas, but most scientists believe that water vapor produced directly by human activity contributes very little to the amount of water vapor in the atmosphere.
+- Water vapor -- the most abundant greenhouse gas.
+Most scientists believe that water vapor produced directly by human activity contributes very little to the amount of water vapor in the atmosphere.
 Therefore, the U.S. Energy Information Administration (EIA) does not estimate emissions of water vapor.
-Research by NASA suggests a stronger impact from the indirect human effects on water vapor concentrations.
+Research by NASAsuggests a stronger impact from the indirect human effects on water vapor concentrations in the atmosphere.

-- Ozone is technically a greenhouse gas because it has an effect on global temperature.
+- Ozone -- technically a greenhouse gas because it has an effect on global temperature.
 However, at higher elevations in the atmosphere (stratosphere), where it occurs naturally, it is needed to block harmful UV light.
 At lower elevations of the atmosphere (troposphere) it is harmful to human health and is a pollutant regulated independently of its warming effects.